-It seems that so many of these letters are written to you in the wee hours of the morning, and they’re always about the never-ending struggle to get Chompers to bed.
+It seems that so many of these letters are written to you in the wee hours of the morning, and they’re almost always about the never-ending struggle to get Chompers to bed.
 Well, for what it’s worth, it’s not intentional.
 It just so happens that in that hour or more that I find myself sitting around, waiting for him to fall asleep, I’ve got nothing better to do than to write you, even if I am otherwise uninspired.

 This is definitely one of those times.
 Sure, I have other topics I want to touch on, things that are coming up for tomorrow (today?
 It is after midnight), homework I still have yet to do for Jan, that sort of thing.
 But at 2:30 in the morning – actually, now it’s closer to 3:30 – I’m really not feeling any of those things.
 All I want to do is get back to bed.

 Not that I was in bed before.
-As you know, we’ve made something of a routine where, after dinner, Daniel and I watch a video or two while Chompers naps, until I realize that the dog is asleep, and decide to nap until such time as he wakes up.
+As you know, we’ve made something of a routine where, after dinner, Daniel and I watch a video or two while Chompers rests, until I realize that the dog is asleep, and decide to nap until such time as he wakes up.
 You know, that old saw about not waking sleeping dogs.

 Thing is, that little bit of conventional wisdom kind of backfired on us tonight, and by the time I woke up from my ‘nap,’ it was already past 2:30.
 And yet, the old boy had yet to wake up from his own nap.
 But at this hour, if I didn’t do something, he would be awake for the rest of the night, such as it was.